PhrozenByte/pymail/README.md

 `pymail`
 ========

-`pymail` is a simple Python script to synchroniously send emails via SMTP.
+`pymail` is a simple Python script to synchronously send emails via SMTP.
 It is often used on satellite systems without a fully-featured MTA.

 Requires Python 3.4+